usedhondacivic/ECE-3140-Lock-Cracking-Robot/README.md

 ## Feedback.
+This is a great idea!
+I think your goal of finding the combination in under a minute is doable, however the system as a whole might be a little complicated for how much time you have.
+I would recommend tinking of ways to simplify for that sake of time, for example only using one motor and having the user pull on the shackle.
+If you already feel fairly comfortable with the hardware and 3D printing it is a doable project, just don't get too caught up on the hardware.
+Make sure you spend some time thinking about all the requirements of the system and ensuring that they are not too complicated.
 ## Welcome team!
 Please edit me.
 ### You can use the 'main' branch for you code.
 ### The GitHub web-page should be in the 'gh-pages' branch